connectedbydata/connectedbydata.org/_actions/policy.md

       - endangered-animals
   -
     heading: We're arguing for regulation to require organisations to take these wider considerations into account
-    opinion: The law should build on the **legitimate interest balancing test**, and encourage organisations to look at a wide range of interests
+    opinion: The law should require **risk assessments** and the **legitimate interest balancing test** to consider at a wide range of interests
     subpoints:
       -
         icon: noun-interest.png